Home

 Be the first to know!

-If you are interested in joining the mailing list for the Occupational Therapy Compact (OTC), including learning when the interstate licensure applications open, please provide your email address using this link:
+If you are interested in joining the mailing list for the Occupational Therapy Compact (OTC), including learning when the privilege to practice applications open, please provide your email address using this link:

 What you need to know about the status of the OT Compact.

-- The OTC is not yet issuing compact privileges to practice.
+• The OTC is not yet issuing compact privileges to practice.
+Use the form above to receive an email when applications open.

-- You cannot practice in an OTC state under the OT Compact, even if that state has enacted OTC legislation.
+• You cannot practice in an OTC state under the OT Compact, even if that state has enacted OTC legislation until applications open AND your application is approved.

-- Until the OTC applications open in mid-2025, you need a license to practice in any state you wish to provide OT services.
+• Until you receive your OTC privilege to practice, you need a license to practice in any state you wish to provide OT services.
 Follow that state licensing board’s traditional licensing process to obtain your license to practice.

 What is the Occupational Therapy Compact (OTC)?